Kored28/Kored28/README.md

 - 👋 Hi, I’m Onose Ogbidi
-- 👀 I’m in love with web development
+- 👀 I’m in love with programming
-- 🌱 I know react, html, css, javascript, node js, express, Next js.
+- 🌱 I know React, Html, CSS, JavaScript, Node js, Express js, Next js and WordPress.
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects or gigs .
 - 📫 How to reach me on my Gmail account ogbidionose@gmail.com

 <!---